HalfCentaurHalfHorse/Data-Visualization-/Project3.md

 ### 2. pulitzer

-1. Draw an interactive parallel coordinates plot of the `pulitzer` dataset in the **fivethirtyeight** package with brushing using the `parcoords()` function in the **parcoords** package.
+a.
+Draw an interactive parallel coordinates plot of the `pulitzer`
+    dataset in the **fivethirtyeight** package with brushing using the `parcoords()` function in the **parcoords** package.